Gov: Executive Branch

 The Secret Service is pulling agents off criminal investigations in order to help protect President Trump and his family, the New York Times has reported.

-To pay for the protection, the Secret Service has requested an extra $60 million, according to the Washington Post.
+To pay for the protection, the Secret Service has requested an extra $60 million.

 Bill would require presidents to disclose visitors

 |2017-Mar-23||By: Barry Shatzman|